Yashraj254/MovieBuzz/README.md

 <h1 align="center">Movie Buzz</h1></br>
 <p align="left">
-A movies info app that fetches data from OMDB API gives a brief information about the movie.
+A movies info app that fetches data from OMDB API gives a brief information about the movie.<br>
-<b>Search function:&emsp</b>Allows users to search for movies by title, genre, or release date.<br>
+<b>Search function:</b>&nbsp &nbsp Allows users to search for movies by title, genre, or release date.<br>
-<b>Movie information:</b>  Displays a range of information about the selected movie, such as the title, release date, director, cast, genre, plot summary, runtime, and rating.<br>
+<b>Movie information:</b>&nbsp &nbsp Displays a range of information about the selected movie, such as the title, release date, director, cast, genre, plot summary, runtime, and rating.<br>
-<b>Rating and review system:</b>  Allows users to rate and review movies.<br>
+<b><u>Rating and review system:</b>&nbsp &nbsp Allows users to rate and review movies.<br>
-<b>Notifications:</b>  Provides notifications about new releases or upcoming movies.<br>
+<b>Notifications:</b>&nbsp &nbsp Provides notifications about new releases or upcoming movies.<br>
-<b>Watch Trailers:</b>  Allows users to watch movie trailers directly through the app.<br>
+<b>Watch Trailers:</b>&nbsp &nbsp Allows users to watch movie trailers directly through the app.<br>
-<b>Intuitive user interface:</b>  Makes it easy for users to search for and access information about their favorite movies.<br>
+<b>Intuitive user interface:</b>&nbsp &nbsp Makes it easy for users to search for and access information about their favorite movies.<br>
 </p>
 </br>